-If you have been charged with a drug crime in Illinois, you face major penalties that can be difficult to fully comprehend due to the multitude of criminal statutes related to the possession and/or distribution of drugs.
+Drug charges are difficult to fight and even fully comprehend without help from a drug charge lawyer due to the multitude of criminal statutes related to the possession and/or distribution of drugs.
 In addition to Illinois statutes, federal law may come into play, and sometimes federal and state laws are contradictory.
 For example, while Illinois has legalized medical marijuana, it is still technically illegal under federal law.

 Due to the seriousness and complexity of the laws, it is essential to get top-notch legal assistance when charged with any drug crimes.
 The experienced Illinois criminal drug defense lawyers at Wolfe & Stec, Ltd. are skilled trial lawyers who believe each case is unique, with its own set of circumstances and requirements.
-Whether you have been accused of drug possession, trafficking, or sale, our criminal defense lawyers will work with you to mount the most effective defense possible.
+Whether you have been accused of drug possession, trafficking, or sale, our drug charge defense lawyers will work with you to mount the most effective defense possible.

 At Wolfe & Stec, Ltd., our drug court lawyers can defend you if you have been accused of any Illinois drug crime.
 The most common categories of charges include:

 Substances that are classified as “controlled,” have their use and distribution governed by law, and violators are subject to arrest and punishment.
 Controlled substances are often classified under “schedules” under federal and state statutes, and this classification may be different in each case.

 Illinois has a Controlled Substances Act (720 ILCS 570/) that classifies drugs from Schedule I to Schedule V according to factors such as the potential for abuse and whether the drug has any medical or beneficial uses.
 Schedule V controlled substances are considered the least dangerous, while Schedule I drugs are considered most dangerous.